 Snacks.
 Regardless of whether the carbohydrate you eat is part of a meal or snack, it has the potential to raise your blood glucose level.
-Alison Evert, RD, CDE, a diabetes educator at Joslin Diabetes Center at Swedish Hospital in Seattle, advises people to “take rapid-acting insulin with any amount of carbohydrate over 10 grams.”
+Alison Evert, RD, CDE, a diabetes educator at the University of Washington Medical Center, advises people to “take rapid-acting insulin with any amount of carbohydrate over 10 grams.”
 Although it is common to think that a few grams won’t make a big difference, the reality is that 10 grams of carbohydrate can raise many peoples’ blood glucose 30 or more points.

 Unused bolus insulin

 While the duration of action of rapid-acting insulin is usually given as 3–4 hours, some diabetes experts believe it may continue to lower blood glucose level for as long as 5 hours.
 Walsh believes that a good rule of thumb is to assume that about 20% of a dose of rapid-acting insulin is used each hour after it is given.
 In his book Using Insulin and on his Web site http://diabetesnet.com/diabetes_control_tips/bolus_on_board.php, he provides a table that shows insulin activity at 1, 2, 3, 4, and 5 hours after bolus doses of insulin from 1 to 10 units.